-- 1. Opposes limitations on municipalities' ability to utilize financing mechanisms such as TIF or Metro Districts. - 2.
-Opposes efforts to increase influence of non-City jurisdictions over the use of TIF within City limits. - 3.
-Supports maintaining the ability of downtown development authorities to utilize the full offering of tools and powers provided in the DDA Act.
+- Opposes limitations on municipalities' ability to utilize financing mechanisms such as TIF. - Opposes efforts to increase influence of non-City jurisdictions over the use of TIF within City limits. - 3.
+Supports maintaining the ability of downtown development authorities to utilize the full offering of tools and powers provided in the DDA Act. - 4.
+Supports maintaining the ability of Urban Renewal Authorities to utilize the full offering of tools and powers provided for in state statute.